Diptech-hub/gitFetch/README.md

 ### 404 Page

 - Includes a custom 404 page to handle invalid routes or pages that do not exist.
-Provides a simple message and an option to navigate back to the home page.
+It provides a simple message and an option to navigate back to the home page.